‘The former guy’: Biden and his aides work to ignore Trump — but it won’t be easy

 “If the Trump campaign was putting out a TV ad saying, ‘Joe Biden wants to raise your taxes,’ we’d say, ‘No, he doesn’t,’ ” Anzalone said.
 “It wasn’t like we weren’t knocking down disinformation from the Trump campaign or Trump himself.
 We would pick and choose what we thought was important, but we weren’t getting off our message.”

 For Biden, the ability to ignore Trump and stay above the partisan fray may be easier during his first year in office.
-But presidents in their second year frequently turn toward more partisan rhetoric as they attempt — often unsuccessfully — to lift their party in the midterm elections.
+But presidents in their second year frequently turn toward more-partisan rhetoric as they attempt — often unsuccessfully — to lift their party in the midterm elections.

 Already, there is an ongoing debate among Democrats over who should be the focus of their attacks.
 Some argue that Trump will remain the fuel for motivating Democratic and independent voters.
 But others are pressing the party to elevate other GOP leaders, arguing that Trump is a complicated villain because of his populist appeal.

-“Ultimately, when it comes time to assign a face to the Republican Party, there are arguments that Mitch McConnell and other corporatist Republicans might be a better, more politically advantageous face than Trump,” said Dan Pfeiffer, a former top adviser to President Barack Obama who now co-hosts the liberal podcast “Pod Save America,” referring to the Senate Republican leader.
+“Ultimately, when it comes time to assign a face to the Republican Party, there are arguments that Mitch McConnell and other corporatist Republicans might be a better, more politically advantageous face than Trump,” said Dan Pfeiffer, a former top adviser to President Barack Obama who now co-hosts the liberal podcast “Pod Save America.”

 Biden, meanwhile, might find common cause with some moderate Republicans who also want to minimize Trump’s effect on modern-day politics.